-More on National Defense
+More on Defense

 Rep. Thompson, former member of the House Select Committee on Intelligence, released the following statement on the release of the Nunes memo:

 Washington – Today, Former FBI Director James Comey testified before the Senate Intelligence Committee on the ongoing investigation into the Administration’s alleged tied to Russia and the reasons why the President abruptly fired him last month.
 Rep. Mike Thompson (CA-05)—former Member of the House Intelligence Committee—released the following statement: